Secondary suite: Australia

 In Australia, the term 'granny flat' is often used for a secondary dwelling on a property.
 The land is not subdivided with construction requiring approval from the council or relevant authority.
 The approval processes vary between States and Territories, and between councils.
 This is different from a dual occupancy, where two primary dwellings are developed on one allotment of land, being either attached, semi-detached or detached.
 In 2018, New South Wales led the construction of new granny flats while Victoria had the fewest number of new granny flats constructed.
 In 2019, the federal government launched a study concerning prefabricated buildings and smaller homes citing affordable housing, extra space for family members, and support for the construction industry as reasons for the study.
-The government set aside $2 million for the initial study and then plans to set up an innovation lab to help manufacturers design prefabricated buildings.
+The government set aside $2 million for the initial study and then planned to set up an innovation lab to help manufacturers design prefabricated buildings.

+New Zealand

+Similar to Australia, a secondary dwelling on a property is also known as a 'granny flat', but more commonly as a 'sleepout'.
+A sleepout, or 'cabin',: